What is Foxhole all about?

 When will the full game be released?

 Foxhole is currently available on Steam "Early Access" which you can find here.
-The current plan is to do a 1.0 release around the summer of 2021.
+The current plan is to do a 1.0 release around the winter 2021/2022 period.
 However, the game's development will continue on with regular updates after 1.0.